This Year’s Last Mile Delivery Trends to Watch for Improving Your Ecommerce Supply Chain

 Here are ten trends that companies are actively testing and implementing in an effort to enhance the last mile delivery process and keep up with growing consumer expectations to get their orders faster and be able to track every step along the way.

-2. Cutting Costs with Analytics
+2. Cutting Costs with Automation

 Is your 3PL not meeting SLAs?